danpaul81/idsreplay/README.md

 ### c) OVA Image
 Download from [my repo](https://github.com/danpaul81/idsreplay/releases)

-Target and Source are combined in this ova.
+There is a *_vapp.ova which automatically creates source and target VM within a vApp.

+If you cannot create a vApp in your vCenter you can also deploy the *_app.ova two times with the same (!) settings except:
-#### Deploy first time with option "IDS Replay Source" = True, the Target Port and the Target IP
+#### Deploy first time with option "Rolename" "target"

-#### Deploy second time with option "IDS Replay Source" = False and the Target Port
+#### Deploy second time with option "Rolename" "source"

 ## 2) How to Demo NSX IPS mode?
 Most of the replayed rules will match NSX IDS Signature 2024897 which matches the http user agent "go http client user-agent".